mlavik1/GodotWeatherSystem/README.md

 ![screenshot](screenshots/new_season.jpg)

 **Settings:**
-- Weathers: List of available weathers (WeatherResource) for this season
+- Weathers: List of available weathers (WeatherOccurrenceResource) for this season
 - Duration in days: How many days the season lasts
 - Sky colour daytime: How the sky looks at day time (SkyColourResource)
 - Sky colour night: How the sky looks at night (SkyColourResource)
 - Day night cycle curve: Curve that maps daytime (X axis starting at 00:00) to sky brightness.
 Allows you to make days longer during summer, and nights longer during winter

 ![screenshot](screenshots/season_settings.jpg)

+The weather list contains `WeatherOccurrenceResource` objects.
+These specify the probability of a given weather to occur, and have a "Probability Ratio" value between 0.0 and 1,0 (the higher the vlaue the more often they will appear).
+You probably don't want to save WeatherOccurrenceResource to file, but instead just click "New WeatherOccurrenceResource" and embed them directly.

 ### Weather settings (WeatherResource)